Rick Steves: Political and civic advocacy

 When he traveled to Iran, he noted the similarity of Iranians and Americans each giving up freedoms to make themselves less fearful:

 "They traded away their freedom for a theocracy, out of fear.
 It's just like Americans.
 We don't want to torture people, we want to have civil liberties, we don't want our government reading our mail.
 But when we have fear, we let fear trump our commitment to our civil liberties and decency.
 We allow torture, we allow the government to read our mail.
 It's not because we're bad, it's because sometimes fear is more important than our core values.
 And Iran is afraid.
 They've given up democracy because they know a theocracy will stand strong against encroaching Western values."

 In Travel as a Political Act, Steves wrote that displaying the American flag on car antennas "creates a fearful, schizophrenic dynamic that may stoke today's terrorism and tomorrow's international conflicts".

-On January 20, 2017, the date of Donald Trump's inauguration, Steves matched the sum total of every purchase made on his website that day and donated it to the American Civil Liberties Union.
+On the day of Donald Trump's inauguration in 2017, Steves matched the sum total of every purchase made on his website that day and donated it to the American Civil Liberties Union.
 According to Steves, the website had higher traffic than usual after he announced the effort, and that customers purchased $42,962 in merchandise.
 He donated $50,000 to the ACLU and stated: "Those of us with passports and who are wealthy enough to travel a lot—especially white, straight, Christian males like me—don't often think a lot about civil liberties ... at least, not in an immediate or personal way.
 Civil liberties just aren't an issue for most of us.
 If a wealthy person is in trouble with the law, he can hire a good lawyer.
 It's the poor who are filling our prisons.
 If I want to smoke pot, no one's going to arrest me.
 It's poor and black people who get arrested, and then disenfranchised.
 I have a voice because I fit societal norms and I have money."

 In June 2019, acknowledging that travel is a source of environmental destruction, he announced that his tour company will donate $1 million a year to a portfolio of environmental nonprofits, to mitigate the carbon emissions made from the 30,000 annual travelers who use his tour program.
 Critics contend that travel can never be carbon neutral and that his donations amount to being a way for the wealthy to feel better; Steves counters that if travelers prefer booking with his company due to the carbon offset, other travel companies will be forced to follow suit to stay in business.